mrjamesbell/mrjamesbell.github.io/_posts/2020-05-11-Some-Things-I-Am_Interested-In.md

 ---
-layout:post
+layout: post
-title:Some Things I am Interested In
+title: Some Things I am Interested In
 ---
 ## Some things I an interested in
 - UFOs